 To efficiently run the drive over hoppers, we ask that drivers have their chains on tailgates set at a 100mm gap.

+This gap ensures grain goes directly onto the underbelly belt on the hopper, helping to maximise its performance.
 It also reduces spillage around the chassis, rims and on concrete so there is less cleaning required, making it a safer task for drivers and Viterra employees.

-Port Adelaide, Port Lincoln and Wallaroo are primarily export shipping terminals as well as the local delivery points for some growers.
+Inner Harbour, Port Lincoln and Wallaroo are primarily export shipping terminals as well as the local delivery points for some growers.